 It never fails.
-On the hottest day of the year, the air conditioner in your home begins blowing out warm air or stops working altogether.
-Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While not all A/C problems can be prevented, here are a few tips that can be used to lower the possibility of this happening to you this summer.
+Memphis is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops operating altogether.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 Maximize Air Flow

 To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
 If this process is obstructed in any way, it can result in trouble and repair costs.
-To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+To guarantee great air flow, make sure to keep space around the vents - indoors and outside.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat